How to watch cricket in the US: Where to stream the 2024 ICC Men’s T20 World Cup today

 The US plays India this morning in the T20 World Cup.

 It’s time for the ninth edition of the ICC Men's T20 World Cup — the very first cricket world cup that the US will co-host.
 Between June 1 and June 29, a record 20 cricket teams will play 55 matches for the 2024 T20 World Cup trophy.
-The action continues today with the USA vs. India at 10:30 a.m., and the West Indies vs. New Zealand match tonight at 8:30.
+The action continues today with Bangladesh vs. the Netherlands at 10:30 a.m.
+ET, England vs. Oman at 3 p.m.
+ET and Afghanistan vs. Papua New Guinea at 8:30 p.m.
+ET.
 Are you ready to watch the cricket world cup?
 Unfortunately, in the US, the sport still airs on the niche Willow TV, which you may not already have access to.
 But we’ve got you covered.
 Here’s everything you need to know about where to stream matches, how to watch for free, the full cricket world cup schedule and more.

 How to watch the 2024 ICC Men’s T20 World Cup: